Sleep Disorders

 The overall aim of this proposal is a confirmatory efficacy trial sufficiently powered and designed to test the hypothesis that improving the relationship between biological circadian timing and waketime, a novel modifiable target, improves depression outcomes in a subgroup of adolescents with depression and a misaligned relationship between biological circadian timing and waketime utilizing a cognitive-behavioral sleep intervention.

-A Sleep Focused Parenting Intervention for Preschool Aged Children at Risk for ADHD
+A Sleep Focused Parenting Intervention for Preschool Aged Children At Risk for ADHD

-Study Type: Interventional
+Study Type: INTERVENTIONAL

 Start Date: December 1, 2023

-Eligibility: 3 Years to 5 Years, Does Not Accept Healthy Volunteers
+Eligibility: 3 Years to 5 Years, f

 Location(s): University of Pittsburgh, Pittsburgh, Pennsylvania, United States